Understanding Harm OCD and How to Know If You Have It

 Someone without harm OCD might, for example, have a passing thought about stabbing a family member, and react by thinking, “I’m not going to do that,” and never think about it again.
 By contrast, someone with harm OCD who has that thought will become preoccupied with the possibility they will act on the thought.
 This often turns into a preoccupation with preventing the harm from happening — more on this below.

 OCD is a clinical psychiatric disorder that is marked by the presence of obsessions and/or compulsions.
 Obsessions are typically thoughts that are unwanted and produce marked anxiety.
-Often obsessions are about a taboo topic, e.g., what if I jumped in front of that subway train? or maybe I find that child sexually attractive.
+Often obsessions are about a taboo topic, e.g., what if I jumped in front of that subway train?
+Or, maybe I find that child sexually attractive.
 Harm obsessions are considered to be taboo thoughts, as they typically involve thoughts of harming someone vulnerable, a loved one, or someone clearly undeserving of harm.
 Examples would include thoughts of punching/killing/stabbing/assaulting any of the following:

 What Does It Mean to Have Thoughts of Hurting Others?